Skip to main content

 • To shrink or destroy a tumor with heat

-• To activate a chemical – known as a photosensitizing agent – that kills only the cancer cells.
-(This is called photodynamic therapy or PDT.)
+• To activate a chemical (a photosensitizing agent) that kills only the cancer cells

-Though lasers can be used alone, they are often used with other cancer treatments, such as chemotherapy or radiation therapy.
+Lasers can be used alone or with other cancer treatments, such as chemotherapy (chemo) or radiation therapy.

 Shrinking or destroying tumors directly

-• Lasers can be used to treat certain skin pre-cancers and cancers, as well as pre-cancers or very early cancers of the cervix and surrounding areas.
+• Pre-cancers and early cancers: Lasers can be used to treat some pre-cancers of the skin and cervix, and early cancers of the skin.

-• A type of laser treatment called laser-induced interstitial thermotherapy (LITT) can be used to treat some types of tumors, such as certain tumors in the liver and brain.
-It uses heat to help shrink tumors by damaging cells or depriving them of the things they need to live (like oxygen and food).
+• Brain tumors: Laser-induced interstitial thermotherapy (LITT) can be used to treat some brain tumors.
+It uses heat to help shrink tumors by damaging cells or taking away the things they need to live (like oxygen and food).

 For most types of photodynamic therapy (PDT), a special drug called a photosensitizing agent is put into the bloodstream.
-Over time it is absorbed by body tissues.
-The drug stays in cancer cells for a longer time than in normal cells.
+Over time, it is absorbed by body tissues.
+The drug stays longer in cancer cells than in normal cells.

 Photosensitizing agents are turned on or activated by certain types of light.
-For example, an argon laser can be used in PDT.
-When cancer cells that contain the photosensitizing agent are exposed to light from this laser, it causes a chemical reaction that kills the cancer cells.
-Light exposure must be carefully timed so that it’s used when most of the agent has left healthy cells, but is still in the cancer cells.
+When cancer cells that contain the photosensitizing agent are exposed to light from an argon laser, it causes a chemical reaction that kills them.
+Light exposure must be carefully timed so that it’s used when most of the agent has left healthy cells but is still in the cancer cells.

-PDT is sometimes used to treat cancers and pre-cancers of the esophagus (swallowing tube), bile duct, bladder, and certain kinds of lung cancer that can be reached with endoscopes.
+PDT is sometimes used to treat cancers and pre-cancers of the esophagus, bile duct, bladder, and certain kinds of lung cancer that can be reached with endoscopes.

-PDT is also being looked at for use in other cancers, such as those of the brain, pancreas, and prostate.
-Researchers also are looking at different kinds of lasers and new photosensitizer drugs that might work even better.
+It is also being studied for use in other cancers, such as brain, pancreas, and prostate.
+Researchers are looking at different kinds of lasers and new photosensitizer drugs that might work better.

-Lasers are also being looked at to treat or prevent side effects of common cancer treatments.
-For instance, low-level laser therapy (LLLT) might be helpful in treating the arm swelling (lymphedema) that can result from breast surgery.
-Lymphedema in the arm is a risk when lymph nodes in the armpit are removed during surgery.
-Some studies are also looking at LLLT for preventing or treating severe mouth sores caused by chemotherapy.
+Lasers are being studied to treat or prevent side effects of common cancer treatments.
+For instance, low-level laser therapy (LLLT) might help treat the arm swelling (lymphedema) that can develop after breast surgery when lymph nodes in the armpit are removed.
+Some studies are looking at LLLT to prevent or treat severe mouth sores caused by chemo.
+Also, argon lasers can be used to treat rectal bleeding after high-dose prostate radiation.

-Lasers have some benefits and drawbacks compared with standard surgical tools.
-Each person’s case is different, so it’s important to discuss the pros and cons of laser therapy with your doctor to decide if it might be right for you.
+Lasers have some benefits and drawbacks compared with normal surgical tools.
+Each person’s case is different, so it is important to discuss laser therapy with your doctor to see if it might be right for you.

-• The heat produced by lasers helps clean (sterilize) the edges of the body tissue that it’s cutting, reducing the risk of infection.
+• The heat produced by lasers helps clean (sterilize) the edges of the body tissue that it’s cutting and reduces the risk of infection.

 • Since laser heat seals blood vessels, there is less bleeding, swelling, pain, or scarring.